CardiAction Lifestyle

 Stress levels can be managed by:

-- Omega-3: Containing EPA, DHA or an EPA/DHA combination.
-May benefit from taking 2-4 grams/day.
+• Omega-3: Containing EPA, DHA or an EPA/DHA combination.
+May benefit from taking 2,000 mg/day, based on the combined mg of EPA and DHA amounts indicated on the label.